mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Part 1.
 Programming the Argon to behave as a BLE peripheral device and installing LightBlue to behave as a BLE central device

-1. Move the Argon's antennae from its Wi-fi connection to the BLE connection.
+0. Notice that the Argon's antennae can be plugged into a Wi-fi connection or a BLE connection.
+Both are available on the Argon.

-2. Study the following BLE peripheral code and flash it to your Argon.
+1. Study the following BLE peripheral code and flash it to your Argon.

 This code is adapted from the [Argon/BLE tutorial](https://docs.particle.io/tutorials/device-os/bluetooth-le/).